-PO 1 Research Skills: Understand different research methods, Equipping scholars with relevant tools and techniques, Data collection and analysis by using statistical measures, use of conceptual understanding in practical research work and writing a research report.
+PO 1 Research Skills : Understand different research methods, Equipping scholars with relevant - 0 - tools and techniques, Data collection and analysis by using statistical measures, use of conceptual understanding in practical research work and writing a research report.
 PO 2 Life Long Learning: Identity the educational opportunities for academic development and life long learning.
 PO 3 Analytical And Interpretative Skills: Enhance the analytical and interpretation skills of data, Scholars are well trained in using statistical measures, softwares (SPSS) (MS EXCEL) etc. PO 4 Leadership And Management Skills: The course focuses on formulating and implementing leadership and management skills.
 The course will provide the students with a systematic framework for understanding the school management and its different strategies.
-PO 5 Decision Making Skills : Enable them to solve various problems of school management and classroom management.
+PO 5 Decision Making Skills: Enable them to solve various problems of school management and classroom management.
 PO 6 Use of Technology: Understand the innovative technology and tools of ICT and their use in 100 teaching learning environment.
 Use of ICT in research perspective, design and develop ICT integrated learning resources, analysis and interpretation of the research data with the help of ICT.
-1

-PO 7 Curriculum Design: Understand the basis, principles and process of curriculum development at primary and secondary level.
-Design and establish a conductive and inclusive 107 development at primary and secondary level.
+PO 7 Curriculum Design: Understand the basis, principles and process of curriculum 107 development at primary and secondary level.
 Design and establish a conductive and inclusive learning environment for diverse learners.
-PO 8 Specialized Knowledge: Apply the specialized knowledge of Philosophical, Sociological and Psychological basis of education to set the context of teaching profession.
-100 Psychological basis of education to set the context of teaching profession.
+PO 8 Specialized Knowledge: Apply the specialized knowledge of Philosophical, Sociological and 100 Specialized Knowledge: Apply the specialized knowledge of Philosophical, Sociological and Psychological basis of education to set the context of teaching profession.
 Use of Life Skills: Make use of 21st century skills to deal with the present challenges in PO 9 education and employment.
-PO 10 Work respectfully and collaboratively with colleagues and community to ensure quality 1010 instructional programs for schools.
+DO 10 Work respectfully and collaboratively with colleagues and community to ensure quality PO 10 Work respectfully and collaboratively with colleagues and community to ensure quality instructional programs for schools.